 The line has also been certified by the Natural Products Association, which upholds the strictest standards worldwide for natural products’ human safety, environmental responsibility, and sustainability.

-We’ve been using the Human Nature Bug Shield Lotion for a year.
-I first found out about it at my son’s school, who recommended it over the other more popular brand.
+We’ve been using the Human Nature Bug Shield Lotion for quite some time already.
+I first found out about it at my son’s preschool, who recommended it over the other more popular brand.

 We’ve only tried the lotion and here’s our experience so far: